Jgardin875/Regression_Zillow_project/README.md

 - What continous variables correlate with  housing prices?

-### Report findings
+### Report findings:

-Stong correlation in:
-        sqft
-        bath
+### County fips codes:

+6037.0 Los Angeles, CA \
+6059.0 Orange, CA \
+6111.0 Ventura, CA

-### Recommendations
+### Results

-Larger homes sell for more!
+Impoved base model rmse from 248562.35  (baseline train) to 210630.36 (poly deg = 2, no scale, train) which is a 15% improvement.

+Sqft correlated strongest with the target value

 ### Future work

-- I would like to incorporate having bathrooms as a feature.
+I would like to incorporate bathrooms into the model.
+That will take more time because they are catagorical and may risk turning into a sparse matrix if encoded outright.

+I would also like to use robust scaling.
+Robust scaling is better at handling data with outliers.

-### Detailed Project Plan
+## Detailed Project Plan

 ### Acquire